-53. Vehicle Accessways
+50. Vehicle Accessways

-The Consent Holder must design and construct JOALs (including surface treatment) in general accordance with the approved resource consent subdivision plans referenced in Condition 1.
+The Consent Holder must design and construct JOALs in general accordance with the approved resource consent subdivision plans referenced in Condition 1.
 Certification from a suitably qualified and experienced surveyor or engineering professional that works have been satisfactorily undertaken must be provided when applying for a certificate under section 224(c) of the RMA.